 As I get older, I like seeing how my different art paths often intersect and diverge.
 My online presence began in Yahoo art groups where I bravely (for me!) began posting and participating.
 I ran the Arttechniques Yahoo Mixed Media group for about 10 years (this group was begun by Belinda Spiwak).
-I am currently in the AWAKE Photo-Artistry course where my work has been published in several of the AWAKE magazines.
-Having an affinity for textured vintage pieces, I naturally became interested in Kim Klassen’s photography classes where I have been able to incorporate more of my own photos with texture.
-I also enjoy finding old photos in antique stores and giving them new life with Photoshop.
+I am part of the AWAKE Photo-Artistry group where my digital work has been published in several of the AWAKE magazines.

 I also enjoy “hands on” art.
-I have won awards at our local Harvest Fair and also had my work shown at one of the local wineries.
-For fun and to continue to stretch I have found many enjoyable online art classes such as Lifebook; Kate Thompson; Let’s Face It; Paint Your Heart and Soul, and many others.
+I have won awards at the Sonoma County Harvest Fair and also had my work shown at one of the local wineries.
+For fun and to continue to stretch I have found many enjoyable online art classes such as Lifebook; Kate Thompson; Kara Bullock’s Let’s Face It; Paint Your Heart and Soul, classes on the Jeanne Oliver network and also on Ivy Newport’s network.
 I most love to paint portraits.
 I had a great-aunt who did delicate watercolors of women in a Gibson Girl style.
 I love how the circle of life continues through the generations!

 In 2016 I began creating digital pieces that I call “Daily Graces.”
 Each piece highlights a quote; from Scripture, poetry, music or books.
 So many places to find inspiring words.
-After the fire it took me a while to get my digital content back to create more of these pieces but thanks to Gracie Tracie at E-scape and Scrap, Linda Sattgast at Scrapper’s Guide, Cottage Arts, Hollie Haradon at Mischief Circus, and Design Cuts, I have been able to once again have lots of content from which to create Daily Graces once again.
+After the fire it took me a while to get my digital content back to create more of these pieces but thanks to Gracie Tracie at E-scape and Scrap, Linda Sattgast at Scrapper’s Guide, Cottage Arts, Hollie Haradon at Mischief Circus, and Design Cuts, I have been able to once again have lots of content with which to create Daily Graces.